Posandu/tronic247/posts/3-javascriptvoid-alternatives/index.md

 categories: ['css', 'html-tutorials', 'javascript', 'tricks-and-tips']
 img: /wp-content/uploads/2022/01/3-javascriptvoid-alternatives.png
 updated: '2024-06-13'
+excerpt: 'In this article, you will learn some javascript: void alternatives.
+Before we begin, I will do a brief introduction about javascript: void.'
 ---

 In this article, you will learn some `javaScript: void` alternatives.
 Before we begin, I will do a brief introduction about `javascript: void`.